Are You Ready to Commit to a German Shepherd Dog

 To date, we have not found that Shepherds thrive on kibble or dehydrated raw food diet.
 If you are taking a Shepherd home, you are committing to a raw or home-cooked grass-fed, organic diet.
 All of our puppies come with a feeding booklet.

 German Shepherds do shed, so you may want to budget for regular grooming.
-With that said, a Shepherd that is on a wholesome home-prepared meal plan will shed a quarter of what a kibble-fed Shepherd will shed.
+With that said, a Shepherd that is on a whole foods home-prepared meal plan will shed a quarter of what a kibble-fed Shepherd will shed.
 Excessive shedding is a cry for help from your dog’s digestive system.
 If you can find a private groomer near your home, a bath and brush-out run around $30.00.
 Of course, You can wash and brush out your dog if you choose.
 I wash my dogs with Dr. Bonners soap.
 It is very mild on their skin, and they smell fantastic!
 A K9 Topcoat is also an excellent investment.
-It will control shedding in your home and your car. http://www.k9topcoat.com/product.asp?specific
+It will control shedding in your home and in your car. http://www.k9topcoat.com/product.asp?specific

 You can go to http://www.protectthepets.com/ To find a vaccine-aware veterinarian in your area.